DanielleQuinn/RBarMUN/index.md

 ## Upcoming Events

+### Welcome back: Fall 2019
+*Monday, September 23, 2019*
+*Location:* Breezeway, UC, 5:30 - 7:00

+We are back for Fall 2019!
+To kick off the start of a new year, we will be having a Introduction/Welcome meeting where we will:
+- Provide a brief introduction to our group's purpose
+- Share events for the year
+- Share oppurtunities to get more involved
+- Take suggestions for tutorials and events!

+After our 30 minute welcome, we will be having a co-working session where we weork together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques!

+*Target Audience: Everyone!*

 ### Special Event!
 Interactive Web Apps with RShiny
 *Wednesday, March 27, 2019*
 *Location:* Bitters, 7:30 - 9:30